 We start making this cake towards the end of October or at the very latest the first week of November.
 It needs at least six weeks to mature and for you to “feed it”.
 If you cook it at the last minute you will find that the cake is really crumbly and it won’t taste as good.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**

 The Mary Berry Christmas Collection cookbook is absolutely amazing and definitely should be in your shopping basket!

-I got Freddie to make this Christmas cake as part of one of his homeschool activities, so we had to quarter the cherries.
+I got my son to make this Christmas cake as part of one of his homeschool activities, so we had to quarter the cherries.
 After we had washed them thoroughly.
 He got a bit bored (there are loads!) so I obviously stepped in.